infraspecdev/infraspec.dev/content/blog/argo-rollout-aws-alb.md

 ## Initial Findings

-Upon analyzing the ALB logs, we discovered that the 502 errors were originating from the older pods.
+Upon analysing the ALB logs, we discovered that the 502 errors were originating from the older pods.

 ## Theory We were Considering